Neysixx/metanext/README.md

 ### 3. Usage in Your Pages

-After running `bunx metanext configure`, your files are automatically updated:
+After running `bunx seox configure`, your files are automatically updated:

 ```tsx
 // app/layout.tsx (automatically generated)